innotegrity/go-types/README.md

 `go-types` provides a set of helpful data types that can be utilized across Go applications and other packages.

-Please review the [module documentation](https://pkg.go.dev/go.innotegrity.dev/types) for details on how to properly the functions and classes contained in this module.
+Please review the [module documentation](https://pkg.go.dev/go.innotegrity.dev/types) for details on how to properly the functions and types contained in this module.

 ## ✅ Requirements